Joel Gamble

-Joel Gamble (born December 25, 1982) is a former American football fullback and tight end.
+Joel Gamble (born December 25, 1982) is an American former professional football fullback and tight end.
 He was signed by the Tennessee Valley Vipers as a street free agent in 2007.
 He played college football at Shippensburg.

-Gamble has also been a member of the Oklahoma City Yard Dawgz, Bossier-Shreveport Battle Wings, D.C.
+Gamble was also a member of the Oklahoma City Yard Dawgz, Bossier-Shreveport Battle Wings, D.C.
 Armor, Philadelphia Eagles, Cleveland Browns and Tennessee Titans.

-Early years
+Early life

 Gamble attended Carver Vocational Technical High School.

 College career

 Gamble played college football at Shippensburg from 2001-2004.
 In 2002, his sophomore year, Gamble led the team with 16 receptions for 233 yards.
 He averaged 14.6 yards per reception.
 In his junior year, he earned first-team All-PSAC Western Division honors.
 He caught 20 passes for 229 yards and two touchdowns.
 He created a streak of nine games in which he had at least one catch.
 In his senior year, he caught nine passes for 166 yards and three touchdowns.
 His three touchdowns were ranked second on the team behind Patrick Ferguson, who had seven.
 Gamble averaged 18.4 yards per catch.
 He caught a 21-yard touchdown pass against West Chester University in the playoffs to give his team a 28-27 lead.
 He caught a 61-yard pass from Tony Gomez, a career-long, against Lock Haven, to set up a John Kuhn three-yard touchdown three plays later.

 For his career, Gamble totaled 41 catches for 631 yards and five touchdowns.
 He averaged 15.4 yards per catch.